AHBPCE Frequently Asked Questions

 There are multiple options for Veterans who do not qualify for the PDCEN evaluation:

-- Veterans can schedule an Airborne Hazards and Open Burn Pits Registry exam with their local environmental health coordinator.
+Veterans can schedule a Military Environmental Exposure Assessment with their local environmental health coordinator.

 How does a PDCEN evaluation or AHOBPR exam effect a Veterans benefits/disability claim?